dagibbins186/MechaCar_Statistical_Analysis/README.md

 -a group of t-tests to determine if the manufacturing lots are statistically different from the mean population
 \
 \
 Finally, Auto RU is asking for a statistical study to compare MechaCar vehicles against the vehicles from other manufacturers.
 Once the production troubles are fixed, it's time to take MechaCar to market!
-To be successful, Auto RU needs to know about its competitive differentiation.
+To be successful, Auto RU needs to know about its strengths and competition.

 # Linear Regression to Predict MPG
 This analysis examines variables of vehicle length, vehicle weight, spoiler angle, ground clearance, all wheel drive (AWD) and miles per gallon (mpg).
 It uses R to design a linear model that predicts the mpg of MechaCar prototypes.
 An R^2 of .7149 indicates that the model explains 71% of mpg predictions.
 The p-value of 5.35e-11 also suggests the results are not due to chance.
 The vehicle length and ground clearance statistically impact mpg.
 Conversely, vehicle weight, spoiler angle, and AWD produce only random variance.